nrwl/nx/docs/shared/using-nx/nx-cli.md

 nx build my-js-app
 ```

+{% callout type="check" title="Nx saves you time" %}
-> Nx also automatically caches the output of running targets so re-running the same target on the same project source code will be instant.
+Nx also automatically caches the output of running targets so re-running the same target on the same project source code will be instant.
+{% /callout %}

 However, `nx build` is only an abstraction over what it means to "build" projects rather than tied to a certain
 implementation.
 For instance, if you have a `project.json` file defining `build` using